maelxcooper/maelxcooper/README.md

 ### About me

 Hey there!
-I'm Prince Caballes 👋, an entry-level Front-End Developer passionate about coding layouts and responsive designs.
-I love turning static designs into dynamic, user-friendly websites that look great on any device.
-With a focus on HTML, CSS, and JavaScript, I'm eager to contribute to innovative projects and grow alongside a collaborative team.
-Let's bring digital visions to life together!
+I'm Prince Caballes 👋, an entry-level Front-End Developer with a passion for coding layouts and responsive designs.
+Currently sharpening my skills in HTML, CSS, and JavaScript, I'm gearing up to delve into React.js and Tailwind CSS.
+I'm excited about the opportunities to learn and grow with these technologies and eager to contribute to projects that utilize them.
+If you're looking for someone ready to learn React and Tailwind, count me in.
+Let's collaborate and build something awesome together!